mamoutou92/lab/README.md

 #### RTT Metrics (Work in Progress)
 Round-trip time (RTT) between peers is a critical metric for evaluating **network health and latency**, especially in a **GossipSub network**:
 - Messages may be forwarded across multiple peers, each hop adding extra latency.
-- Measuring RTT between peers helps detect when messages are relayed rather than delivered directly.
+- Measuring RTT between peers helps estimate expected messages delivery time when they are relayed or delivered directly.
-- Nodes can be behind restrictive NATs, in such cases, direct peer-to-peer connections may fail due to unsupported or unsuccessful hole punching, so, traffic may be routed through a **relay node**, increasing RTT.
+- RTT Measurement also plays the role network health check.
+A successfulll ping between 2 nodes indicates that there is no network issue.

 Currently, RTT metrics are **not yet collected** due to time constraints.
 The plan is to implement a **custom Golang exporter** that runs as a **sidecar container** in each StatefulSet pod.

 This exporter will:
-- Discover peers via the experiment’s headless service
+- Periodically discover peers via the experiment’s headless service
 - Periodically probe them (e.g., via ICMP or lightweight protocols)
 - Expose a /metrics endpoint for Prometheus scrapping.
-- The **Blackbox Exporter** is insufficient for this scenario, since it cannot measure pod-to-pod RTT.
+- The **Blackbox Exporter** is insufficient for this scenario, since it cannot measure pod-to-pod RTT dynamically for every joinning peer.

 #### Prometheus Setup
 Metrics are scraped by **Prometheus**, deployed on the master node as a standard Kubernetes **Deployment**.